jtleek/reviews/README.md

 * If you said major revisions and their revision showed their method was incorrect/uninteresting - reject.

-How long you should take to review?
+How long should it take you to review?
 -------------------

 You should never take more than a month to review.
 If you accept a review, you should plan to complete it